alanmsyarif/procedural-cobwebs-generator/README.md

 1. (Optional) select a mesh to use as the collider.

-2. N-panel > Web Forge > "CGenerate Web + Add GPU Solver + Strandify".
+2. N-panel > Web Forge > "Generate Web + Add GPU Solver + Strandify".

 3. Rewind to frame 1 and press play.
 Push the collider through the web.